 EdCHOICE EXPANSION SCHOLARSHIP

-Scholarships for EdChoice Expansion are awarded based on the Adjusted Gross Income (AGI) of a family's household.
-If a family's household income is at or below 450% of the Federal Poverty Level, they will be awarded the maximum scholarship amount t.
-If a family's household income is at or above 451 percent of the Federal Poverty Level, the student's scholarship award will be prorated.
+The EdChoice Expansion program is open to students who do not qualify for the Cleveland Scholarship program.
+Scholarships are universal.
+All Ohio families qualify.
+Scholarships for EdChoice Expansion are awarded based on the Adjusted Gross Income (AGI) of a family’s household.
+If a family’s household income is at or below 450 percent of the Federal Poverty Level, they will be awarded the maximum scholarship amount.
+If a family’s household income is at or above 451 percent of the Federal Poverty Level, the student’s scholarship award will be prorated based on the chart found under EdChoice Expansion Resources.

 Jon Peterson Special Need Scholarship